Vacuum bag moulding: Woodworking applications

 Sometimes, a "platen" is used inside the bag for the piece being glued to lie on.
 The platen has a series of small slots cut into it, to allow the air under it to be evacuated.
 The platen must have rounded corners and edges to restrict the vacuum from tearing the bag.

 When a curved part is to be glued in a vacuum bag, the pieces being glued must be placed over a solidly built form, or have an air bladder placed under the form.
 This air bladder has access to "free air" outside the bag.
 It is used to create an equal pressure under the form, restricting it from being crushed.

+Applications

+Vacuum bag moulding is widely used in industries where high strength-to-weight ratios are critical.
+Besides aerospace, the technique is prominent in: